This article describes how to perform SQL Server® database backups by using SQL Server Management Studio (SSMS) and

 When logged into the correct database instance, select New Query.

 Use the following query when backing up to a disk.
-Replace the location and database name with the respective names on your server:
+Replace the location and database name with the respective names

 USE SQLTestDatabase; GO BACKUP DATABASE SQLTestDatabase TO DISK = 'd:\backups\SQLTestDatabase.bak' WITH FORMAT, MEDIANAME = 'SQLServerBackups', NAME = 'Full Backup of SQLTestDatabase'; GO